Feliks Nowowiejski Music Academy: Artistic activities

 The cultural activity of the academy ranks third in the musical institution production of the city, after Opera Nova and the Pomeranian Philharmonic.

 Research

-Primary field of research is science of music, comprising theory, history of music, history of performances and practice and local music culture.
+Primary field of research is science of music, including theory, history of music, history of performances and practice, and local music culture.

 Scientific research is mostly carried out during regularly organized sessions and academic conferences, but also through individual studies and team projects.
-Between 1980 and 2004 the Academy of Music has organized 31 conferences, with topics related mainly to classical music and traditional music in Kujawy and Pomerania.
+Between 1980 and 2004 the Academy of Music has organized 31 conferences with topics related mainly to classical music and traditional music of Kujawy and Pomerania.

-The results of the research are published in monographs published by the academy and publications of other academic centers from Poland and abroad.
+The results of the research are published in monographs issued by the academy and publications of other academic centers from Poland and abroad.
 In particular, one can notice the work concerning musical life of Kujawy and Pomerania, as well as a series of musical scores called "Composers scores of Bydgoszcz".

 Pomerania and Kujawy Workshop of Musical Culture

 Since 1990, the Laboratory Research of the university focuses on regional themes.
 It involves collecting and documenting data regarding musical culture in Kujawy and Pomerania and setting-up of scientific sessions devoted to this subject.

 Their product is reflected in an annual scientific journal, representing an overview of musical life in different periods, from the Old Polish days to contemporary times.